 Notes

 Using pre-cut butternut squash is so handy.
 You’ll find this kind of prepped squash in the produce section of well stocked supermarkets.
-However, if you’d like to prepare your own butternut squash, see some tips following this recipe box.
+However, if you’d like to prepare your own butternut squash, see some tips above this recipe box.

 Here are more tasty vegan salads & sides.